Vishwas1/oraclize/README.md

 1. First of all our contract needs to inherit *usingOraclize* contract (assuming that we have imported oraclizeAPI.sol in our contract).
 E.g.  `contract ExampleContract is usingOraclize`.
 2. Now our ExampleContract will trigger the oracle service with certain parameters like, data source type (e.g url, ipfs, wolframalpha etc), query (an array of parameters which need to evaluated in order to complete a specific data source type request) and optionally authenticity proof.
 E.g.  `oraclize_query("URL", "json(https://api.fixer.io/latest?symbols=USD,INR).rates.INR")`.
-3. The oracle service will be responsible for outside world getting data in a *reliable way* (I will come to this later).
+3. The oracle service will be responsible getting data form outside world in a **reliable way** (I will come to this later).
 4. Once oracle service has the reliable data from outside world, it will call a callback function in the smart contract to send this data.
-The callback function looks something like this : `__callback(bytes32 myid, string result)`.
+The callback function looks something like this : `function __callback(bytes32 myid, string result)`.

 **Note** :

 -  Now this will happen in sometime in future.
-So it's very possible that the contact call that oracle service makes into the our smart contract to send data back, is mined in different block than the initial contract call that smart contract performed to trigger the oracle service.
+So it's very possible, the contract callback call that oracle service makes in our smart contract to send data back, is mined in different block than the initial contract call that smart contract performed to trigger the oracle service.
 -  One of the oracle service providers is **Oraclize**

 As per [Oraclize documentation](http://docs.oraclize.it/#home) -